buildspace/buildspace-projects/Solana_And_Web3/en/Section_2/Lesson_1_Get_Local_Solana_Env_Running.md

 **Don't** worry about upgrading to the latest version of Solana.

-*Note: Depending on your system — once you install Solana, it may output a message like "Please update your PATH environment variable" and it'd give you a line to copy and run.
+*Note: Depending on your system — once you install Solana, it may output a message like "Please update your PATH environment variable" and it'll give you a line to copy and run.
 Go ahead and copy + run that command so your PATH gets setup properly.*

 Once you're done installing, run this to make sure stuff is working: